ThomasAllanLamb/RPSLearner/README.md

 - How to deploy?
 I'm guessing prod should get bundles instead of sources
 - Recall limit currently maps 1 onto "remember nothing" and 0 locks.
 0 should be "remember nothing"
 - there is a resolution which chops off boring section.
+- Ensure cross-browser
+  - chrome good
-- Responsive:
+  - ie ???
-  - Chromium works
+  - firefox bad
-  - Mobile Chrome does not